How Does Student Loan Interest Work?

 For example, if you have a $20,000 student loan at a 10% interest rate, you would pay $2,000 per year in interest — $20,000 multiplied by 10% equals $2,000.

-With compound interest, you calculate the same equation as simple interest but then add the interest to the balance of the loan.
+With compound interest, you calculate the same equation as simple interest, but then add the interest to the balance of the loan.
 This is known as “capitalization,” and this increases the amount of interest paid over time.

 For example, if you have a $20,000 student loan at a 10% interest rate, you would accrue $2,000 in interest that first year.
-But then the $2,000 balance is added to your loan, and in year two, you would pay 10% interest on a $22,000 balance.
-This would mean your interest charges will be $2,200 in year two

 Most student loans use simple interest, but some private student loans and certain scenarios for federal student loans use compound interest, which can add up.

-Federal student loans may offer some borrowers subsidized student loans.
-With these loans, the government pays your interest charged while you’re in school.
-As well as during the loan grace period after school.
 This means you don’t have to make interest payments during that time, and your loan balances won’t go up.

 In addition to no interest accrual during school and the grace period, subsidized federal student loans also don't accrue interest during periods of deferral.
-Subsidized loans are only available to borrowers who fill out the Free Application for Federal Student Aid (FAFSA) and are deemed in “financial need.”

-Federal student loans also offer unsubsidized student loans to borrowers who don’t qualify for subsidized loans.
-And borrowers who need more than the subsidized annual limits to pay for college costs.
 Unlike subsidized loans, interest accrues immediately on unsubsidized loans.
 This means that your loan balances will grow during school or any periods of deferment if you do not make any interest payments.

 Student loan interest begins accruing at different times, depending on your loan and circumstances.
 Some loans start accruing right away, while others don’t.